 - Gas phase chemistry is mainly based on halogenated compounds.
 Halogenated flame retardants are the most efficient in this area and the only possible choice in many materials, and bromine is the best performing halogen type. - Charing flame retardants create a material barrier (the char) at the surface of the material when combustion starts.
-Phosphorous based compounds are generally utilized as char forming flame retardants. - Water releasing compounds are typically hydrated metallic salts of aluminum or magnesium that break down in high heat situations to release water.
+Phosphorous based compounds are generally utilized as char forming flame retardants. - Water releasing compounds are typically hydrated metallic salts of aluminium or magnesium that break down in high heat situations to release water.
 These compounds require high loadings to be effective that dilute preferred material properties thus limiting their utility to a few key applications.

-It is important to note that halogens are not directly substitutable by non-hal chemistries, the mechanism matters.
-It is also noteworthy that certain materials can demand multifunctional behavior to meet fire safe designs.
-Halogens can be used with phosphorous based and other compounds in a complementary or synergistic manner to provide fire protection for example.
+It is important to note that halogen-based flame retardants are for most applications not directly substitutable by non-halogenated chemistries as assumed by ECHA's regulatory strategy.
+It is also noteworthy that certain materials can demand multifunctional behaviour to meet fire safe designs.
+Halogens can be used with phosphorous-based and other compounds in a complementary or synergistic manner to provide comprehensive fire protection for example.
+To meet certain flammability standards for electronic products brominated flame retardants are the only existing solution, and there is no simple drop-in replacement available.

-Can Brominated flame retardants be one single group or Subgroups?
+Can brominated flame retardants be one single group?

-The basic commonality of brominated flame retardants is the use of bromine in their chemical structure, but the brominated flame retardants are vastly different, from a chemistry point of view, but also in the way they function and being used in their applications.
-BFRs need to be compatible with the plastic type they are used in.
+The basic commonality of brominated flame retardants (BFRs) is the presence of bromine in their chemical structure, but the range of available brominated flame retardants are vastly different both from a chemistry point of view but also in the way they function and the applications they are essential for.
+For example, BFRs need to be compatible with the plastic type they are used in.
 The reason there are so many different types of brominated flame retardants is because there are so many different plastics and associated properties that need to be matched for a particular use.
 BFRs are designed to work in specific combustible materials.
 As a result, the market requires many different solutions, with widely differing molecular structures and associated differing physicochemical properties.

 The US National Academy of Sciences, Engineering, and Medicine (NASEM) undertook extensive work to examine the possibility of grouping all additive, non-polymeric, organohalogen Flame Retardants (ANOFRs) in a single class for regulatory purposes.
-In 2019, NASEM released its report which stated that ANOFRs, which includes brominated flame retardants, "cannot be treated as a single class for the purposes of hazard assessment".
+In 2019, NASEM released its report 2 which stated that ANOFRs, which includes brominated flame retardants, "cannot be treated as a single class for the purposes of hazard assessment".